NLion74/Matrix-Notifier/README.md

 docker-compose up -d
 ```

-If you're using the dev docker-compose follow these instructions below:
+If you're using the dev-docker-compose follow these instructions below:
 ```
 # Clone the repository
 git clone https://github.com/NLion74/Matrix-Notifier